 The warning sign by Kötlutangi spit

-My husband drove down to the southernmost part of the mainland of Iceland, while I had a closer look at the pillars of rocks on the sand in front of Hjörleifshöfði promontory.
+My husband drove down to the southernmost part of the mainland of Iceland, while I stayed behind and had a closer look at the pillars of rocks on the sand in front of Hjörleifshöfði promontory.
+I, later on, visited Kötlutangi on a guided tour after visiting the Katla ice cave for the second time.

-The Iceland GeoSurvey (Íslenskar orkurannsóknir) survey Kötlutangi regularly by GPS to know the status of this southernmost part of the mainland of Iceland.
-In 2013 some 2.8 km had eroded from Kötlutangi since the eruption in 1918.
+The Iceland GeoSurvey (Íslenskar orkurannsóknir) survey Kötlutangi regularly by GPS to know the status of the southernmost part of the mainland of Iceland.
+In 2013 approximately 2.8 km had eroded from Kötlutangi since the eruption in 1918.

 When standing on Kötlutangi you have a good view of Dyrhólaey.

-Dyrhólaey, being as it is, a steady rock and not made of volcanic sand, doesn't change its position like Kötlutangi pit, or at least we hope it won't ;)
+Dyrhólaey, being as it is, a steady rock and not made of volcanic sand, doesn't change its position like Kötlutangi spit, or at least we hope it won't ;)

 Inside Kötlujökull - the Katla glacier!